DavidHe1127/Mr.He_HandBook/Web,Networking,System/README.md

 - In offline mode, **Authorization Server** also sends a **refresh_token** which is used later to exchange for another fresh **access_token** after previous one is expired without needing to go through all the steps again.

 ![](./oauth_2.png)

+---

+### Service Worker
+It enables your site to still work when users are offline after first load.

+The way it works is:

+- Intercept the http request browser sends to server for fetching resources
+- Checks whether the resource is already in cache
+- If not, send a request to fetch that image and save it in cache